hapax/hapax.github.io/assets/reality.md

 the new branch of physics we just created!
 But Newton's achievements are the achievements of an ordinary scientist writ large.
-He asked questions, and with great tenacity, careful observation, and generous hints from his predececssors, he answered them.
+He asked questions, and with great tenacity, careful observation, and generous hints from his predececssors---standing on the "shoulders of giants" as he put it---he answered them.
 And that's what science is, whether you're studying physics or oceanography or the social habits of lemurs, whether you approach questions big or small or somewhere in between.